-Computational simulations of Pachycrocuta bite damage based on a ∼1.2 Ma ravaged hippopotamus femur from Fuente Nueva 3 (Orce, Granada, Spain)
+Computational simulations of potential Pachycrocuta bite damage based on a ∼1.2 Ma ravaged hippopotamus femur from Fuente Nueva 3 (Orce, Granada, Spain)

 Read the full article See related articles